Ryan McGinley: Work

 In 2009, McGinley returned to the studio as he began experimenting within the confines of traditional studio portraiture.
-This was also the beginning of what would by 2010 become an all entirely digital photography practice.
-The result was his 2010 exhibition, Everybody Knows This Is Nowhere, at Team Gallery in NYC, where he displayed his first collection of black and white nudes.
-This series marked a significant shift in the style and production of McGinley's photographs.
+It was also the beginning of what became by 2010, an all entirely digital photography practice, his 2010 exhibition, Everybody Knows This Is Nowhere, at Team Gallery in NYC, where he displayed his first collection of black and white nudes.
+The series marked a significant shift in the style and production of McGinley's photographs.
 His continued work within the realm of digital studio portraiture eventually evolved into his Yearbook series.
 Team Gallery describes the 2014 installation as, "(...) a single artwork that consists of over five hundred studio portraits of some two hundred models, always in the nude, printed on vinyl and adhered to every available inch of the gallery's walls and ceilings.
 The installation's effect is hugely impressive in its standalone visual power, an enveloping entity flooding the entire space with bold color and form.
 Although the sheer abundance of available images renders a total "reading" impossible, there is never any sense of incompleteness, as each individual image functions autonomously, granting the viewer access to a delicate, once-private moment."
-Yearbook is a traveling exhibition, and while it has evolved in size and application process, it has been exhibited internationally in various forms in San Francisco, Amersfoort, Basel, and Tokyo.
+Yearbook is a traveling exhibition, and while it has evolved in size and application process, it has been exhibited internationally in various forms in San Francisco; Amersfoort, the Netherlands; Basel, Switzerland; and Tokyo.

 Throughout his career, McGinley has worked with various high-profile charities.
 Influenced by the death of his brother in 1995 due to HIV/AIDS-related complications, McGinley is vocally passionate about raising funds for HIV/AIDS awareness and treatment research.
 At the 2014 amfAR Gala, a photograph donated by McGinley was purchased by Miley Cyrus, who narrowly outbid Tom Ford, for a record breaking price.
 Also in 2014 McGinley photographed Ines Rau, a transgender person, fully nude for a spread in Playboy magazine called "Evolution."

 In recent years, McGinley has become well known for the circle of successful younger artists surrounding him and his studio, prompting the New York Times to refer to him as, "The Pied Piper of the Downtown Art World".
 McGinley describes his mentorship practices as, "In a way, it's a curriculum, as I can give people advice because I’ve been through it."